MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   Taxonomy to describe desired actions for Cytomic Orion

 dark-web:
 :   Criminal motivation and content detection the dark web: A categorisation model for law enforcement. ref: Janis Dalins, Campbell Wilson, Mark Carman.
-Taxonomy updated by MISP Project and extended by the JRC (
-Joint Research Centre) of the European Commission.
+Taxonomy updated by MISP Project and extended by the JRC (Joint Research Centre) of the European Commission.

 data-classification:
 :   Data classification for data potentially at risk of exfiltration based on table 2.1 of Solving Cyber Risk book.

 dcso-sharing:
 :   Taxonomy defined in the DCSO MISP Event Guide.
-It provides guidance for the creation and consumption of MISP events in a way that minimises the extra effort for the sending party, while enhancing the usefuln ess for receiving parties.
+It provides guidance for the creation and consumption of MISP events in a way that minimises the extra effort for the sending party, while enhancing the usefulness for receiving parties.

 ddos:
 :   Distributed Denial of Service - or short: DDoS - taxonomy supports the description of Denial of Service attacks and especially the types they belong too.